opengeospatial/ets-security-client10/README.md

 "OWS Common" depending on the type of service being emulated.
 Additional OWS Common services may be added to this test suite in the future.

+##### host and port

 The values for `host` and `port` are for starting the embedded Jetty web server.
 The test suite will fail if the server cannot bind to that address or port.

+Note that on some OSes, ports under 1024 require additional system privileges to bind, and the test suite will fail if it attempts to bind to such a port without the executing user having those privileges.

+##### jks_path

 A Java KeyStore containing the X.509 certificates for the `host` address must be located at `jks_path` in order for the embedded Jetty server to provide HTTPS.
 Self-signed certificates are permitted, although the test client will have to trust that certificate manually.

+#### 1. Integrated development environment (IDE)

+Use a Java IDE such as Eclipse, NetBeans, or IntelliJ.
+Clone the repository and build the project.

+Set the main class to run: `org.opengis.cite.security-client10.TestNGController`

+Arguments: The first argument must refer to an XML properties file containing the required test run arguments.
+If not specified, the default location at `${user.home}/test-run-props.xml` will be used.

 The TestNG results file (`testng-results.xml`) will be written to a subdirectory in `${user.home}/testng/` having a UUID value as its name.